Spin-Wave Doppler Shift by Magnon Drag in Magnetic Insulators

-Around the spin-wave instability driving strength $I_c$ the magnetization at one side of the stripline reaches its maximum with a rapid increase of the magnetization at the other side.
+\textit{Breaking of chiral pumping.}---Finally, mean-field theory reveals a connection between the breakdown of the chiral pumping and the spin-wave instability.
+Around the critical driving strength $I_{c}$ the magnon density on one side of the stripline reaches its maximum with a rapid increase of the magnon density on the other side.
 Figure~\ref{fig:amplitude} shows the suppression of chirality under strong excitation.
-The nonequilibrium magnetization for $y>0$ is maximal around $I_{c}$, at which magnons accumulate also at $y<0$.
-The chirality is strongly broken at a stronger driving with nearly equal excited magnetizations at the two sides of the stripline.
-We note the analogy with a magnetic domain wall centered at the stripline \cite{Tatara}.
-Under high excitation the injected power propagates in both directions, similar to the electric or thermal injection of an incoherent magnon accumulation.
-Chirality of magnetization is thereby a measure of magnon backscattering, which should be protected topologically for magnetostatic surface magnons \cite{DE_backscattering}.
+The nonequilibrium magnetization for $y>0$ is largest around $I_{c}$, at which magnons accumulate also at $y<0$.
+The chirality is strongly broken for larger drives, with nearly equal excited magnon densities on both sides of the stripline such that the injected power propagates into both directions, similar to the electric or thermal injection of an incoherent magnon accumulation.

-\textit{Discussion.}---Large spin currents can realize efficient spin transport that needs strong driving of the magnetic orders.
-We formulated the response of a ferromagnet to strong driving and found a Doppler shift of magnon dispersion by a magnon-interaction-driven drag effect.
-It requires a stripline current density $\sim 2\times10^{7}~\mathrm{A/cm^{2}}$ in one or $\sim (2/{\cal N})\times10^{7}~\mathrm{A/cm^{2}}$ in ${\cal N}$ striplines over a total width that should be small compared to the magnon propagation length, i.e., many micrometers.
-The chiral velocities here are controllable by the stripline chirality, which was observed at a YIG$|$GGG interface \cite{7nm}.
-The nonmonotonic dependence of the spin current response to the microwave power might be related to the nonmonotonicity in nonlocal spin wave transport as a function of spin injection by a Pt gate \cite{nonlinear_electric1,nonlinear_electric2}.
-Our study helps to realize large magnon spin currents and understand their effects on the magnetic orders in magnetic insulators.
+\textit{Discussion.}---In conclusion, we formulated the dynamics of a strongly driven ultrathin film of magnetic insulator such as YIG.
+We predict a Doppler shift of the magnon dispersion and a maximum spin current that a given sample can sustain.
+In our example, the effects should occur at stripline current densities $\sim2\times10^{7}~\mathrm{A/cm^{2}}$ in one or $\sim(2/\mathcal{N})\times10^{7}~\mathrm{A/cm^{2}}$ in $\mathcal{N}$ striplines (distributed over a total width that should be small compared to the magnon propagation length, i.e., many micrometers).
+The nonmonotonic dependence of the spin current excited by microwaves power may be related to the observed non-monotonicity of spin transport in magnon transistors as a function of gate-injected magnon densities \cite{nonlinear_electric1,nonlinear_electric2}.
+Our theory should help understanding the effects of large magnon spin currents on the magnetic order of insulators and provides a different scenario for the nonlinearities induced by the magnon chemical potential \cite{Suhl,turbulence,magnon_BEC,nonlinear_microwave,SHE_BEC1,BEC_Flebus,chemical_NV,Navier_Stokes} .

 0.25cm